francesco1119/QueryLauncher/README.md

 On spare time my TODO list is:

-* Write a better Troubleshooting
-* Create a video or a GIF to explain how it works
+* Eventually make a video

 **Please if you have requests drop me a line**